House of Lords (Hereditary Peers) Act 2026: Provisions

+Sections 2, 5 and 6 came into force upon royal assent on 18 March 2026, while sections 1, 3 and 4 came into force when the first session of the 59th Parliament was prorogued on 29 April 2026.

 Reactions

 Opposition

-The bill has received criticism including from former Leader of the House of Lords and hereditary peer Lord Strathclyde, who suggested that so as to reduce the size of the House of Lords, peers who infrequently attend debates ought to be removed instead of the remaining hereditary peers, who have been very active.
+The bill received criticism including from former Leader of the House of Lords and hereditary peer Lord Strathclyde, who suggested that so as to reduce the size of the House of Lords, peers who infrequently attend debates ought to be removed instead of the remaining hereditary peers, who have been very active.

-Numerous members of the House of Lords have said that other elements of Lords reform should be prioritised, such as the removal of the automatic right of Church of England bishops to sit in the upper house as Lords Spiritual, pointing out that the only other sovereign nation where clerics are automatically granted a legislative seat is Iran.
-Baroness Harman subsequently introduced an amendment that would mandate the government to introduce proposals to remove the right of the 26 Church of England bishops who sit ex officio as Lords Spiritual, in line with Labour's election manifesto commitment to consult on wider reforms of the upper house; she withdrew her amendment before debate.
+Numerous members of the House of Lords have said that other elements of Lords reform should be prioritised, such as the abolition of the Lords Spiritual, pointing out that the only other sovereign state where clerics are automatically granted a legislative seat is Iran.
+Baroness Harman subsequently introduced an amendment that would mandate the government to introduce proposals to remove the right of the 26 Church of England bishops to sit ex officio as Lords Spiritual, in line with Labour's election manifesto commitment to consult on wider reforms of the upper house; she withdrew her amendment before debate.
 Lord Birt also introduced an amendment to require proposals to remove the Lords Spiritual, but he withdrew his amendment before debate.
-Viscount Hailsham introduced an amendment to remove the Lords Spiritual by phasing them out through retirement; Lord Hailsham did not move his amendment at the committee stage debate.
+Viscount Hailsham introduced an amendment to remove the Lords Spiritual by phasing them out through retirement; he did not move his amendment at the committee stage debate.

 Support

-Minister of State for the Constitution and European Union Relations, Nick Thomas-Symonds, said that "The second chamber plays a vital role in our constitution and people should not be voting on our laws in parliament by an accident of birth".
+Minister of State for the Constitution and European Union Relations, Labour MP Nick Thomas-Symonds, said that "The second chamber plays a vital role in our constitution and people should not be voting on our laws in parliament by an accident of birth".

 University College London Constitution Unit asserted that the only other country with a hereditary element in its legislature were the hereditary chiefs in Lesotho's Senate, though other countries have hereditary elements as well, such as the 18 chiefs in Zimbabwe's Senate, Tonga's 9 internally elected nobles in the Legislative Assembly, and Samoa's requirement to hold matai status to stand for election to the Legislative Assembly of Samoa.

-Stages
+Passage

-The bill was formally introduced to Parliament by Pat McFadden, receiving its first reading on Thursday, 5 September 2024, with its second reading on 15 October.
+The bill was formally introduced to Parliament by the chancellor of the Duchy of Lancaster, Pat McFadden, receiving its first reading on Thursday, 5 September 2024, with its second reading on 15 October.

-The bill then proceeded to Committee Stage, where, due to its constitutional significance, it became subject to a Committee of the Whole House.
+The bill proceeded to Committee Stage, where, due to its constitutional significance, it became subject to a Committee of the Whole House.
 The committee, and then the bill's third reading, took place on 12 November 2024 with the bill passing the House of Commons by a vote of 435–73.